With bricks and mortar casinos closed due to the pandemic, more people have settled down to online plays.

 In the UK alone, online casinos and igaming have seen a 25% increase in people trying out internet gambling, and 38% chancing their hands at online poker.
 With this rapid increase in igaming, the house has been paying out, through rising paid customer acquisition.
 So much so that online gaming ad spend has tripled in many countries during the lockdowns of 2020 and 2021.

 However, due to an arsenal of digital threats, from networks of bots to click farms, igaming has faced new threat levels of sophisticated attacks on ad budgets with real users, replaced with fakes.

 The fraud follows the money.
-As we see, customer acquisition for gaming increased in countries including the UK, India, Brazil and Germany (Americans face a patchwork of state laws that give limited options for lawful online betting).
-In each of these countries the rate of attacks on paid customer acquisition have increased.
+As we see, customer acquisition for gaming increased in countries including the UK, India, Brazil, and Germany (Americans face a patchwork of state laws that give limited options for lawful online betting).
+In each of these countries, the rate of attacks on paid customer acquisition has increased.
 Using sophisticated means to drain competitor’s ad budgets, bad actors have been able to skew data and help themselves to money from online casinos, skimming off the top.

 14% of all online gaming user acquisition clicks are invalid